deanvons/island-quiz/README.md

 [x] - Demonstrate how to display a component.
 [x] - Demonstrate how to display data within a component.
 [x] - Demonstrate how to conditionally display data within a component.
-[] - Demonstrate how to handle user events.
+[x] - Demonstrate how to handle user events.
 [] - Explain what a higher order component is.
 [] - Implement a higher order component.
 [x] - Explain what local state is.